xeiwian/japaneseapp/README.md

     - need to make a form for rendering
     - make the form fetch api/userlogin
     - set up connection to db so that the username and score is stored in db
+    - fixed username insertion issue by adding body parser module for json data
+6) Display questions in the front page
+    - need to set up controller to query emotion type question from db

 17/2/2020